Queenscliff charity group awarded $5,000 grant

 Twenty disadvantaged Victorian children will benefit from a $5000 Slater & Gordon grant provided to Queenscliff group Cottage by the Sea.

-The grant comes from Slater & Gordon’s Community Fund, which includes money raised through the law firm’s Staff Giving Program.
+The grant comes from Slater & Gordon’s Community Fund, which draws on money raised through the law firm’s Staff Giving Program.

 Slater & Gordon Geelong lawyer Danny Connor said it was great to be able to support a local organisation that helps families in distress.